KomodoPlatform/defi_stats/README.md

 These should be consolidated in this repo at some point.
 They are based on branches of https://github.com/KomodoPlatform/dexstats_sqlite_py

 ## Warning
 Some data is cached with memcache. if the size of this data grows too large, it might fail to enter the cache.
 It should be split into smaller parts.
+See https://github.com/memcached/memcached/wiki/ConfiguringServer for configuration.

+## Known Issues
+To speed up the orderbook request loop, the requests are sent in separate threads which update the memcache.
+As a result, the first request for an orderbook may return a template rather than actual result.

+To mitigate this there are a few options:
+- send a second request after a 3 second delay (kind of makes the threading speed up pointless, though waiting for one item could also give others later in the loop time to populate)
+- Increase the orderbook loop frequency (this will reduce returned template chance, but can still happen for first request after cache expiry)
+- Use a `no_cache` param for `run_every` functions so that background processing never uses existing cache.
+Alongside a loop frequency less than expiry time, this should ensure a persistantly populated cache at the expense of additional processing.
+- Use a `no_thread` param for endpoint functions to avoid consumers receving a template where data should exist.
+This will be slightly less responsive when cache is empty, but will return valid data.
+This will update the cache along the way, but cant be relied on to keep the cache updated as consumer initiated requests is unpredictable.

 ## Endpoints